-Each vehicle operated or parked on the campus must be registered with the campus safety office and must display at all times a current parking permit, which is issued for an academic year (September-May), for one semester only, or for the summer sessions.
-They may be obtained prior to and during the first week of each semester at the campus safety office in Perboyre Hall.
-Unregistered vehicles will be ticketed, as well as subject to charges for a DMV check and/or towing at the owner's expense.
+Each vehicle operated or parked on campus must be registered with the campus safety office.
+All vehicles must display at all times a current parking permit.
+Parking permits are issued for a full year or for one semester.
+They are available 24 hours a day, seven days a week, at the campus safety office located across from Dywer Arena.
+Unregistered vehicles will be ticketed, immobilized or towed at the owner's expense.
 Parking fees and violation fines are charged to the student's account.

-Persons driving a vehicle on campus prior to registering it are expected to stop at the campus safety office to obtain a daily parking pass and instructions on registration and parking locations.
+Persons driving an unregistered vehicle on campus are expected to stop at the campus safety office to obtain a daily parking pass.
+Officers will assist with information on registration and parking locations.
 A copy of parking and motor vehicle regulations is issued when a vehicle is registered.
+Students are expected to park in yellow-lined spaces.

-Parking Registration Fees\:
+Parking Registration Fees:

 Full academic year\$50

 One semester only\$35

 Summer sessions only\$30

-Each additional family vehicle\$5
+Each additional family vehicle\$10

-Replacement decals
+Decals are replaced at 60 percent of their

+original cost.

 Fees are subject to change.